 Ideal One-Day Itinerary Idea

-If you only have a day in Prague, this suggested itinerary covers all major must-see sites!
+If you have only a day in Prague, follow this itinerary to explore the major must-see sites in the city.

 Start your adventures at Old Town Square.
 Arrive early to beat the crowds and have the opportunity to take great photographs!

-Once you have climbed the tower, take the time to stroll through Old Town Square, where you’ll see the Astronomical Clock, the Church of our Lady Tyn, the Marian Column, St. Nicholas Cathedral, Storch House, the Jan Hus Memorial, and Kinsky Palace.
-A lot of history and great architecture to be found around the square.
+After conquering the tower, take the time to stroll through Old Town Square, where you’ll see the Astronomical Clock, the Church of our Lady Tyn, the Marian Column, St. Nicholas Cathedral, Storch House, the Jan Hus Memorial, and Kinsky Palace.
+A lot of history and great architecture can be found around the square!

 Of course, do not forget to stop and watch the show when the Astronomical Clock strikes the hour!

-Sightseeing can work up an appetite and Old Town Square is the perfect place to be when hungry because this area is full of eateries.
-If you are looking for a quick, cheap bite, I recommend Bageterie Boulevard.
-This great local sandwich chain has awesome subs, soups, and desserts.
-If you have more time and prefer a sit-down restaurant, two of my favorite places in Old Town are Maitrea and Pizzeria Pulcinella.
-(You can read more about those restaurants in this post.)
+Sightseeing can work up an appetite, and Old Town Square is the perfect place to be when hungry because this area is full of eateries.
+If you are looking for a quick, cheap bite, I recommend Bageterie Boulevard, a great local sandwich chain that has awesome subs, soups, and desserts.
+If you prefer a sit-down restaurant, two of my favorites in Old Town are Maitrea and Pizzeria Pulcinella.
+(Read more about those places in this post.)

 To start your afternoon, head towards Charles Bridge.
 While crossing the bridge, take the time to view the many statues across its length, and don’t forget to stop by one of the plaques that will bring you luck.